12/07/2021

 Where to get GAP insurance?
 You can obtain GAP coverage on your vehicle from either your dealership or your insurer.
 Getting it directly from your insurance company allows you to add it to your coverage quickly and easily process a total loss claim - and you only talk to one person.
 However, not every insurance company offers this type of coverage, so you'll need to speak to your provider about it.
 In general, you'll need collision and comprehensive coverage to get GAP coverage.
 If you're buying a new car, this is already normal procedure.

-My car is totaled, now what?
+What happens when you total a financed car without insurance?
 How does GAP insurance operate in this scenario?
 Anyone who is behind on their payments is protected by GAP coverage.
 That is, if you have negative equity or owe more on your car than it is worth, GAP coverage will protect you.

 Many car dealerships that lease vehicles will require lessees to obtain GAP insurance.
-This is because lease insurance only covers the vehicle’s cash value, and if you wreck it, the dealership would lose a lot of money.
+This is because lease insurance only covers the vehicle’s cash value, and if the situation is like “I totaled my financed car without insurance,” the dealership would lose a lot of money.
 Though you'll still be responsible for paying off the difference between the market value and the lease sum, there's a concern that since the leased vehicle is basically lost, many people would simply walk away.
 GAP insurance ensures that the costs are met.

 What happens when your car is totaled, and you still owe money?